caitreid/chroma/README.md

 ## Javascript

-### Color.js | Dynamically generate color values
+### Board.js | setupBoard()

-After laying out all of the 25 `puzzle__pieces` and their surrounding `puzzle__target`, the next step I took was to create the 4-pointed color gradient.
+After laying out all of the 25 `puzzle__pieces` and their surrounding `puzzle__target`, the next step I took was to create the most important functionality of the game, drag and drop.
+Leveraging HTML's drag and drop capability, I targeted blocks on the board and configured event listeners to update the DOM accordingly when pieces were moved.

+### Color.js | Dynamically generated color values

+ create the 4-pointed color gradient.

 I knew that I would want to generate this is javascript rather than hardcoding the SCSS elements for a few reasons.